econya/less_curse/README.md

   - `refresh` [(re)draws the widget]
   - `handle_input(key)` [deals with input, that will be handed on from main module if focused] has to return true if key press was dealt with

+The default look of a widget has a box drawn around it, with an optional title at the top.

 #### List